 Some of my top reads from September 2013: 4 Things to Know Before You Needle the Chest 7 Drugs that can Kill Kids in a Single Dose (also find a CE on this topic from Kyle David Bates, called Pediatric Ingestions, at RapidCE.com) The Silent Killer, suicide among EMS profesisonals Collar Only Spine Immobilization Celebrate […]

 I compiled this post in March but never posted it because of the transition to the EMS Blogs Network.
 There is some really great information in these posts.
 Enjoy.
 The Unwired Medic shares with readers the EMS blogs that he recommends.
 Visit his list and add your own recommendations in the post comments.
 With EMS […]

 Today is worldwide suicide prevention day.
 You can find more information from the CDC’s Suicide Prevention Website.
 Also check out this post in the Everyday EMS Tips archives about talking to patients in crisis.

-is the first book from veteran paramedic Laura Kendall.
+[amazon-product text=”A Simple Case of Suicide” type=”text”]0741448815[/amazon-product] is the first book from veteran paramedic Laura Kendall.
 I describe the book as a mystery/romantic thriller.
-The heroine of the story, paramedic Kendall Rose, finds herself caught in a suspenseful criminal plot when she goes too far to investigate a drug overdose that has been ruled a simple case of suicide.
-Her pursuit of […]
+The heroine of the story, paramedic Kendall Rose, finds herself caught in a suspenseful criminal plot when she goes too far to investigate a drug overdose that has been ruled a simple […]